hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 # Terminology

 * Trusted Execution Environment (TEE): The isolated secure environment in which programs run in encrypted memory, unreadable even by privileged users or system processes.
-FPC chaincodes run in TEEs.
+FPC Chaincodes run in TEEs.

 * Hardware-based Attestation: An important cryptographic feature of Trusted Execution Environments by which the hardware produces a verifiable signed statement about the software that it is running.
 The signature verification allows to establish trust in the genuiness of the TEE,